bravedigger/movemouse/README.md

 Exit the program will come back to normal, so don't forget to close the application when you are done of the work. :)<br>
 <br>
 To run the code, in Windows, open a command line, and enter to the directory which contains movemouse.py, and run:<br>
-python movemouse.py<br>
+>python movemouse.py<br>
 or<br>
-python3 movemouse.py<br>
+>python3 movemouse.py<br>
 <br>
-make sure python is installed in your computer.<br>
+make sure Python is installed in your computer.<br>
 <br>
 You can create a movemouse.bat file in the same folder of movemouse.py.
 The content of movemouse.bat is just a line:<br>
 python movemouse.py<br>
 <br>
-Then run the bat file from file explore directly, or create a link to this bat file on desktop to run every time instead of going command line. :)<br>
+Then run the bat file from File Explorer directly, or create a link to this bat file on desktop to run every time instead of going command line.
+Enjoy!:)<br>